 Directors' attendance at our annual meetings of shareholders can provide our shareholders with an opportunity to communicate with directors about issues affecting the Company.
 Accordingly, all directors are expected to attend annual meetings of shareholders.
-Except for Mr. Smith, all of the Company's directors attended the last annual meeting of shareholders, which was held on February 6, 2012.
+All of the Company's directors attended the last annual meeting of shareholders, which was held on February 11, 2013.